 Belonging Let’s talk about… Belonging and Race What makes your child (and other children) feel they belong in school?
 Is there something the school could improve on or do differently?
-This is not always easy but many incidences in the last year have shone a...
+We would like to talk with you about race and belonging.
+This is not always...

 Let’s talk about…